Elder O. B. Mink

 is another sure sign of Arminian carcinoma.
 Why is it churches have the one year, two year, five

 year and ten year Sunday school pen if it is not to impress their peers?
-In

-power of the corrupt reason rather than to the efficacious and free grace
+the power of the corrupt reason rather than to the efficacious and free grace

 of God.
 Such practices are not merely unscriptural, but are anti scripture.